romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 **Custom Database Solutions** - Ruby on Rails framework works really well for advanced database structures that are required for new and innovative business models.
 The framework has an excellent Object Relational Mapping, called ActiveRecord which allows developers for easy database manipulation without the need to use SQL.
 On top of that, Ruby on Rails can smoothly integrate with Database Management Systems such as PostgreSQL.

 **Content Management** - In the Ruby on Rails ecosystem there are so many great, SEO-friendly tools for content creation and management.
 Maybe a content-centric website would be more right up your alley?
 If so, then make sure to give Jekyll a shot.
 It’s the heart of the site you’re reading right now!
-Learn more about Netlify and Jekyll combo here. \[Link do bloga]
+Learn more about Netlify and Jekyll combo [here](https://naturaily.com/blog/why-jekyll-netlify-cms).

 **You don’t have a fixed app concept** - One of the most important advantages of building your application with Ruby on Rails is that you don’t need to have everything planned ahead.
 Instead, you can add more features as the development goes.
 It’s one of the reasons Rails is so popular among startups.